Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/using_the_rtl_kernel.md

 2. In the Assistant view, select the top-level system project `kernelTest_system` and click the **Build** command ![Build Command](./images/icon_build.png) to build the active Emulation-HW build configuration.

-   The different elements of the Vitis application project are built: the processor code (`host.cpp`), the HW link project to link the RTL kernel (.xo) to the target platform, and the top-level system project to package the design.
+   The different elements of the Vitis application project are built: the processor code (`host.cpp`), the HW link project to link the RTL kernel (.`xo`) to the target platform, and the top-level system project to package the design.

     >**TIP**: Because the RTL kernel is imported as an `.xo` file, the kernel does not need to be compiled.